-WIAJOR PROJECT WITH A Avg.
-Parish Date TASK CHECKLIST Time Required to Process or School Time Line Completed FEASIBILITY STUDY: 1.
+TASK CHECKLIST Avg.
+Time Required to Parish or School Time Date Completed Process Line FEASIBILITY STUDY: 1.
 Pastor, Pastoral Administrator, or School Administrator in consultation with Parish Council or School Board writes Archbishop explaining the need and requests permission to proceed with a Preliminary Planning and Feasibility Study for the project.
-Letter should include estimated costs for work associated with the preliminary planning such 4.0 as contracts for schematic drawings or design work and the cost of Feasibility Study.
-1-2 weeks 2.
-Upon approval by Archbishop, the Pastor, Pastoral Administrator, or School Administrator appoints a Project Planning Committee to develop a preliminary project plan to include designs, cost estimates, and project funding.
+Letter should include estimated costs for work associated with the preliminary planning such as contracts for schematic drawings or design work and the cost of Feasibility Study.
+1-2 weeks Upon approval by Archbishop, the Pastor, Pastoral Administrator, or School Administrator appoints a Project Planning Committee to develop a preliminary project plan to include designs, cost estimates, and project funding.
 In addition, Pastor, Pastoral Administrator, or School Administrator contacts Archdiocesan Stewardship & Development Office for guidance to initiate a Feasibility Study for a Capital Campaign.
 Note: Parishes using a professional fundraising firm for the study and campaign must obtain the Archbishop's approval before retaining the firm.
-3. Feasibility study is designed, conducted, and 4-6 weeks results compiled.
-4-0 Weeks 4.
+Feasibility study is designed, conducted, and results compiled.
+4-6 weeks 4.
 Parish Council, Finance Council, and/or School Board recommends to the Pastor or Pastoral Administrator whether to proceed (or not) with project based on results of Feasibility Study.
 5. Pastor, Pastoral Administrator, or School Administrator report findings of Feasibility Study to Archbishop and requests permission to conduct a Capital Campaign.
-4.0 6.
-Archbishop reviews Feasibility Study and approves 1-2 weeks request to conduct a Capital Campaign.
-CAPITAL CAMPAIGN: 7.
+6. Archbishop reviews Feasibility Study and approves request to conduct a Capital Campaign.
+1-2 weeks CAPITAL CAMPAIGN: 7.
 Parish or School conducts Capital Campaign and Project Planning Committee should consult with Archdiocesan Director of Facilities for assistance with selecting contractors for bids and reviewing bids/proposals.
-8. Parish or School Capital Campaign Committee develops a preliminary plan including pro forma financial information following completion of Capital 8-12 Campaign. weeks
+8. Parish or School Capital Campaign Committee develops a preliminary plan including pro forma financial information following completion of Capital Campaign.
+8-12 weeks